 In partnership with the United Nations Office for Partnerships, Badr founded the Pearl Initiative in 2010, a non-profit organisation led by the private sector to promote a corporate culture of transparency and accountability in the Gulf Region of the Middle East,

-Consistent with his interest in promoting social entrepreneurship in the MENA Region, Badr co-founded the Arab World Social Entrepreneurship Program (ASEP) with Ashoka in 2014, and he is a member of the Synergos Arab World Social Innovators (AWSI) Board of Governors.
-He serves on the Boards of Advisors of Sharjah Entrepreneurship Centre (Sheraa) and Gaza Sky Geeks, and is Chairman of Endeavor UAE, a network supporting high-impact entrepreneurship.
+Badr is also interested in supporting social entrepreneurship in the MENA Region.
+He co-founded the Arab World Social Entrepreneurship Program (ASEP) with Ashoka and is a member of the Synergos Arab World Social Innovators (AWSI) Board of Governors.
+He serves on the Board of Advisors of Sharjah Entrepreneurship Centre (Sheraa) and Gaza Sky Geeks, and is a Board member of Endeavor UAE, a network that helps high-impact entrepreneurship.

-Badr attended Eton College and earned a Master of Engineering degree from the University of Cambridge.
-He also holds a Master of Studies from the University of Cambridge’s Judge Business School.
+Badr is an alumni of Eton College and earned a Master of Engineering degree from the University of Cambridge.
+He also has a Master of Studies from the Judge Business School from the same university.

 His personal blog can be found at badrjafar.com and Twitter feed @BadrJafar.